KuhakuPixel/AceTheGame/README.md

 - Non rooted support for android application

   This support utilizes an ingenious method to bypass root requirements.
-By patching 5the apk, it integrates a memory scanning/editing library directly into the app itself.
+By patching the apk, it integrates a memory scanning/editing library directly into the app itself.
 Subsequently, a function triggers a service that scans and modifies application's own memory, eliminating the need for root access.

 - Bypassing In-App Purchases (**BETA** version)